 NOT SO GOOD CHOICE: Buying a “mom” car when I wanted a sports car.

 GOOD CHOICE: Invented three Fitness products and took a leap of faith by starting my own fitness business.
 This time I was much better prepared as I had purchased three books on Starting A Business For Dummies.
 I promised myself I would read at least one.

 BEST CHOICE: I listened to my wonderful sister who, after she became a Martha Beck Life Coach, recommended I do the same.
 Becoming a Life Coach truly changed the course of my life.

 I no longer make decisions because I think it is the “right" thing to do or am afraid of hurting someone’s feelings

-I no longer operate from a place of absolutes (I should, I have to, I need to, I can’t, I will never...)
+I have given up living in the world of absolutes (I should, I need to, I can’t, I will never)